|

 info@hodgepodgeusa.com

-Writer/novelist Gary Ludwig, was born May 24, 1944 in Pennsylvania, USA into a family active in country music and motorsports.
-His mother was a country music singer, his father a steel guitarist, while other family members were competitors in Indianapolis 500 championship automobile racing.
-In high school, because of his prominent voice and sentence structure skills, he was selected to announce the daily schedule on the school's public address system.
-After graduating he left home to work on the state and county fair circuit, spending months meeting and working with carnies, roustabouts, clowns, and famous and not so famous entertainers.
-He befriended the aged and legendary strongman "The Mighty Atom", who taught him magic, feats of strength tricks and other lessons about show business.
 Later during his military service he was assigned by the Army to activate and program a cable radio station that had been dormant for quite some time.
-He self- taught himself to operate a radio station and went on to write, produce, and anchor syndicated radio sports segments sponsored by Army recruiting that aired on affiliated radio station's news programs airing from northern Pennsylvania to the New Jersey and Delaware seashores.
-Later while working as a writer he was a columnist for the weekly nationally circulated auto-racing tabloid Illustrated Speedway News based in New York.
-At the same time he founded a small regional magazine in central Pennsylvania featuring commentary and lifestyle articles.
+With an Army civilian engineer occasionally and sporadically offering technical aide, he self- taught himself to operate a radio station and was hired to write, produce, and anchor syndicated sports segments that aired on affiliated radio station's news programs from northern Pennsylvania to New Jersey and Delaware.
+Also during this time he worked as a columnist for the weekly nationally circulated auto-racing tabloid Illustrated Speedway News based in New York.
+He then founded a small regional magazine serving central Pennsylvania featuring commentary and lifestyle articles.

 Read a newspaper feature story